 If no permission exists, check to see if the work taking place does actually require planning permission.
 You can do this on the Planning Portal.

-If no planning permission has been granted, or the works taking place differ to those that were allowed by the permission, or you believe permission is required, complete our Report a Breach of Planning Control form and email it to firstname.lastname@example.org with any supporting information.
+If no planning permission has been granted, or the works taking place differ to those that were allowed by the permission, or you believe permission is required, complete our online Report a Breach of Planning Control web form.

-Please fully complete the form.
-Anonymous reports, or those not using the above form, will not normally be pursued.
+Anonymous or incomplete reports, or those not using the above form, will not normally be pursued.